MelbDjango/melbdjango.github.io/README.md

 ```

 This will:

-- watch files in the styles/ directory for changes,
+  - Watch files in the `styles/` directory for changes
-- compile styles.scss to a .tmp/ directory
+  - Compile `styles.scss` to a `.tmp/` directory
-- run autoprefixer over the compiled temp files
+  - Run `autoprefixer` over the compiled temp files
-- pass the prefixed file through clean-css, resuting in dist/styles.min.css
+  - Pass the prefixed file through clean-css, resulting in `dist/styles.min.css`
-- serve the files using browser-sync, and refresh on changes
+  - Serve the files using `browser-sync`, and refresh on changes